-A copy of the building plans having the approved OWTS design shall be kept available at the job site during system installation and until the system installation receives final is approvaled by the Environmental Health Division.
+A copy of the building plans having the approved sewage disposal systemOWTS design shall be kept available at the job site during system installation and until the system installation receives finalist approvaled by the Environmental Health Department Division.
 One or more inspections of each new installation shall be made by the Health Officer.
 All work authorized by the permit shall be inspected by the Health Officer to ensure compliance with all the requirements of this code.
-A request to the Environmental Health Division for inspection must be made during posted environmental health specialist office hours at least one business day in advance of the commencement of work.
-In the event the Health Officer determines there has been an improper installation, they may post a stop work order on the job site.
+A request to the Environmental Health Department Division for inspection must be made during posted environmental health Specialist office hours at least one business day in advance of the commencement of work.
+In the event the Health Officer determines there has been an improper installation, hear shethey may post a stop work order on the job site, and-before.
 Before any further work is done on the site, clearance from the Health Officer must be obtained.
+Gord.
+422082, <a href="mailto:1992].